harens/checkdigit/docs/source/contributing.rst

     └── tests

 Each new format should go into a separate file which is named accordingly.

-Before submitting any new changes, please run the :code:`format.sh` and :code:`tests.sh` scripts beforehand.
-Thank you :)

 📚 Building the Docs
 ---------------------